roberto-belardo/Climba-data/README.md

 Climba-data
 ===========

-A community driven json database of italian climbing spots with sector, routes and infos.
+A community driven open source json database of italian climbing spots with sector, routes and infos.

 ## Table of contents
 - [What is Climba-data](#what-is-climba-data)